pars-linux/web/web/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 Mentoring Process
 -----------------
 #.
 The mentor will give applicant some junior jobs.
-(The junior job can be a bug or package.) (see  `New contributor mentoring <http://developer.pardus.org.tr/policies/newcontributor/newcontributor_mentors.html>`_)
+(The junior job can be a bug or package.) (see  :ref:`newcontributor-mentors`)
     #.
 Related to junior jobs difficulty, one more jobs can be given to applicant.
     #.
 At this stage playground svn permissions will be given to applicant.
 (The mentor will send and an email to sys.
 Admin for giving permissions.)
     #.
 The owner of the packages that applicant has done will be his/her mentor.